GermainZ/Taskerbot/README.rst

   Example: ``@ban 3600 "spammer" "repeatedly spamming somedomain.com"``

 Multiple actions can be specified at once.
-Taskerbot will automatically remove the comment that invoked it.
+If Taskerbot was invoked by a comment (as opposed to a moderator report), it will automatically remove it.

 - **Refreshing the list of moderators/removal reasons**: